-On apple and crabapple, look for pale yellow pinhead sized spots on the upper surface of the leaves shortly after bloom.
-These gradually enlarge to bright orange-yellow spots, which make the disease easy to identify.
+On apple and crab-apple trees, look for pale yellow pinhead sized spots on the upper surface of the leaves shortly after bloom.
+These gradually enlarge to bright orange-yellow spots which make the disease easy to identify.
 Orange spots may develop on the fruit as well.
 Heavily infected leaves may drop prematurely.

 - Rake up and dispose of fallen leaves and other debris from under trees.

 - Remove galls from infected junipers.
 In some cases, juniper plants should be removed entirely.

 - Apply preventative, disease-fighting fungicides labeled for use on apples weekly, starting with bud break, to protect trees from spores being released by the juniper host.
 This occurs only once per year, so additional applications after this springtime spread are not necessary.